amedomaro/Oracle-iLearning/src/foundations/section3/chickens01/README.md

 # Exercise 1

-•Read this story and calculate/print the `totalEggs` collected between Monday and Wednesday:
+• Read this story and calculate/print the `totalEggs` collected between Monday and Wednesday:

-–Farmer Brown’s chickens always lay `eggsPerChicken` eggs precisely at noon, which he collects that day.
+– Farmer Brown’s chickens always lay `eggsPerChicken` eggs precisely at noon, which he collects that day.

-–On Monday, Farmer Brown has chicken `Countchickens`.
+– On Monday, Farmer Brown has chicken `Countchickens`.

-–On Tuesday morning, Farmer Brown gains 1 chicken.
+– On Tuesday morning, Farmer Brown gains 1 chicken.

-–On Wednesday morning, a wild beast eats half the chickens!
+– On Wednesday morning, a wild beast eats half the chickens!

-–How many eggs did Farmer Brown collect if he starts with ...
+– How many eggs did Farmer Brown collect if he starts with ...
 ~~~~
-•eggsPerChicken= 5, chickenCount= 3
+• eggsPerChicken= 5, chickenCount= 3
-•eggsPerChicken= 4, chickenCount= 8
+• eggsPerChicken= 4, chickenCount= 8
 ~~~~
 Your program should produce the following output:
 ~~~~